 Here's an example of resume heading section for a professional resume:

 You must be clear on how to start a resume, but you also need to know what not to do while starting a resume.

 If you start writing a generic resume that you send to all advertised vacancies, you always end up with a huge chance of being tossed in the bin.
 Your lack of effort is evident in your disinterest in a particular company.

 Employers expect you to clearly show how and why you fit the position in their organization.

 Establishing what you want to gain from the job.

-Candidates claim to be former CEOs, to have won the Nobel Prize, and to have attended colleges that do not exist.
-These lies are sometimes misguided attempts to compensate for lacking the necessary qualifications for the job.
+Candidates claim to be former CEOs, have won the Nobel Prize, and attended colleges that do not exist.
+These lies are sometimes misguided attempts to compensate for lacking the necessary qualifications.

 However, candidates should only concentrate on the skills they can offer.